thepaperpilot/thepaperpilot.github.io/site/garden/fedi-v2/index.md

 ## Success

 I believe the main benefits of this new fediverse are mostly going to apply to the techy power users who will appreciate the increased control over their identity and browsing experience.
 As far as the general public goes, I think the main benefit will be verified authorship and guaranteeing lack of tampering.
 Specifically, I think this will appeal to notable figures who have to be wary of concerns like that.
 Reddit and Twitter could edit your content or stifle it in the algorithm, or any other sort of malicious actions.
 So I think success of this platform will mostly come from seeing notable figures switching to it, and treating is as the source of truth (even if they cross post it to other platforms for increased outreach).
 Ideally, they even host their messages on their own website.

+## Component Definitions

+The agentic fediverse is currently being designed such that messages are entities in a Entity-Component relationship.
+Component schemas can then be formally defined and then implemented in clients, without the need of a centralized authority releasing formal spec bumps.
+In theory _anyone_ could propose a new schema.

+Here's some initial ideas for components I currently plan on proposing and perhaps even implementing:
+- **Community** (placeholder name): Marks that replies to this message should be displayed like a collection of threads, reddit-style.
+- **Delete**: Marks that this message is a deletion request to the message its a reply to.
+	- Can be used to delete specific components in the parent message.
+- **Edit**: Marks that this message is an edit request to the message its a reply to.
+	- Can be used to edit specific components in the parent message.
+- **Accept**: Marks that any requests in the message this message is a reply to were accepted.
+	- Takes an optional schema property to identify which specific request component of the parent message was accepted.
+- **Reaction**: Marks that this message is a reaction to the message its a reply to.
+- **Ascii**: Describes a text component to be rendered.
+- **Unicode**: Describes a text component to be rendered.
+- **Image**: Describes an image component to be rendered.
+(Or perhaps specific file formats should have their own schemas)
+- **Audio**: Describes an audio component to be rendered.
+(Or perhaps specific file formats should have their own schemas)
+- **Video**: Describes a video component to be rendered.
+(Or perhaps specific file formats should have their own schemas)
+- **Topics**: Describes a list of topics/tags this message is relevant to, for use in client searching and filtering.
+- **Editors**: Describes a list of identities who have the power to edit this message, or accept edit requests to this message.
+- **Deleters**: Describes a list of identities who have the power to delete this message, or accept deletion requests to this message.
+- **No Discovery**: Marks that this message should not be included in any global feeds or search results.
+Servers should only send it to servers and clients that subscribe to messages like this one.

+### Chatting

+The agentic fediverse could theoretically also implement chat rooms, bringing advantages (like divorcing identity from servers) that current decentralized chat protocols like matrix don't offer.

+Here are some of the components that could be used to represent a chat room:
+- **Chat room**: Marks that replies to this message should be shown as messages in a chat room.
+- **Bridge**: Marks that this _identity_ is a bridge for an account on another service.
+Implies that the verification of authorship may not be preserved.

+### Games

+The agentic fediverse could support sharing games using a Game component that includes a url or raw html required to play a game.
+In theory they could even support "cloud saves" by signing a message of their save data that only they can decrypt and sending it as a reply to the game message.
+Clients could handle displaying the game alongside the usual filtering and sorting features.

+## Local identity and contact management

+If I have multiple apps that use the agentic fediverse (e.g. one for reddit like content, one for Twitter, discord, Google drive, etc.), I'd like to easily have them all use the same identity(s), as well as a shared contact list (so I know the person I saw do something on one app is the same as the person that did something on another app).

+To that end, there should be an app/program that manages your identities and contacts on that device.
+It sets up your initial identity, any cloud backups, etc., and the other apps talk to it as needed.
+That could be sending it individual messages to sign or asking for a key that can be used to do limited functionality.

+Contacts could be signed such that they're only readable by us, and then sent over the network so I can have multiple devices that keep their contact list synced between them